Adam-Karlsson/Sepsis-mortality-prediction/README.md

 # Sepsis-mortality-prediction
-Costume code for mortality prediction
+Costume code for mortality prediction.

 The dataset used in this code (population_full.csv) is available from the corresponding author on reasonable request.
 For more information regarding the variables included in the dataset, see supplemental file 1.